linuxserver/docker-baseimage-guacgui/README.md

 #docker TinyMediaManager

 ## Description:

-This is a Dockerfile for "TinyMediaManager" - (http://www.tinymediamanager.org/).
+tinyMediaManager (http://www.tinymediamanager.org) is a media management tool written in Java/Swing.
+It is written to provide metadata for the XBOX Media Center (XBMC).
+Due to the fact that it is written in Java, tinyMediaManager will run on Windows, Linux and Mac OSX (and possible more OS).

-A VNC server running TinyMediaManager that can be access through a modern browser such as chrome.
+This Docker image makes it possible to use  "tinyMediaManager" - (http://www.tinymediamanager.org/), through a modern web browser such as chrome.
-Image also runs TinyMediaManager to update and scrape any new movies at midnight.

 ## Build from docker file: